 - Another user’s changes will not be visible to you until they save.
 Likewise, nobody else will be able to see what you’ve done until you save your changes.
 Save often when co-authoring.
 I just got in the habit of saving every time I made a tweak.

 - We found in a couple of instances that the document would kind of lock if one person tried to work on the same section another person had just finished with.
 Again, saving is the key.
-Whomever last made changes to that section must save it not only to make their changes visible to other users, but also to make that section editable by other users.
+Whoever last made changes to that section must save it not only to make their changes visible to other users but also to make that section editable by other users.